paolapesantez/paolapesantezHugo.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My name is Paola.
 I am Ecuadorian and I have a Ph.D. in Computer Science.
 I think of myself as persevering, motivated, enthusiastic, eager, and passionate to learn about science and technology that has a direct impact on preserving the world for future generations.

-Currently, I am a Research Assistant Professor at Washington State University working on the AgAID Institute - AI for Transforming Workforce and Decision Support in Agriculture.

-Favorite quotes:
-"Knowledge, like air, is vital to life.
-Like air, no one should be denied it." - Alan Moore, V for Vendetta "Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid." - Albert Einstein

 # Interests to show in About widget
 interests:
   - Machine Learning